 - If the subcontractor isn’t registered for the CIS: 30% deduction

-- Check your eligibility:
+1. Check your eligibility:

-Before you start your claim for a CIS tax refund, ensure that you are definitely eligible for one.
+Before you start your claim for a CIS deductions refund, ensure that you are definitely eligible for one.
 To qualify, you must be a subcontractor registered under CIS, and your tax liability for the year must be lower than the amount deducted by your contractors.

 The CIS covers most construction projects involving a permanent or temporary building or structure, or civil engineering works (like roads and bridges), but be aware that some jobs are exempt from the CIS, including carpet fitting, providing scaffolding hire (but no labour), surveying properties and delivering building materials.

-If you do meet the requirements, you’ll also need to have filed all necessary tax returns throughout the year and met all your filing obligations to HMRC to be eligible for your CIS tax refund.
+If you do meet the requirements, you’ll also need to have filed all necessary tax returns throughout the year and met all your filing obligations to HMRC to be eligible for your CIS refund.

 If you’re not sure whether or not you qualify, we’d advise speaking to a tax advisor, who will be able to help you determine your eligibility - and also help you to prepare for and handle your claim.

-You can also check out our recent article on who the CIS applies to and how to operate it as a limited company or sole trader. - Prepare all the necessary documentation:
+You can also check out our recent article on who the CIS applies to and how to operate it as a limited company or sole trader.

 - CIS statements: These documents outline the payments and deductions made by your contractors throughout the tax year.